 |Total shore height including SJ-4||Maximum safe load capacity|

 Load capacity based on actual load test results Douglas Fur #1 4x4 dressed lumber (3.5" square).
 Capacities include a standard 2.5/1 safety factor.
 Lumber must be cut square on both ends.
 Do not exceed recommended allowable safe load ratings in the above chart.
+Do not extend screw past advertised adjustment range.

 *Caution, the acme screw of the 4x4 GALVANIZED Screw Jack will completely separate from the acme nut if screwed out too far.
 Do not extend the acme screw past the maximum adjustment of 6".
 This will insure that the threads of the acme nut will be used to support a heavy load.
 For maximum safe load capacity to be obtained, Ellis Screw Jack should be used with a 4x4 lumber cut to at least 5.5" long and subject to support straight loads only.
 We recommend tightening set screw in the side of the Screw Jack with a 6mm allen wrench prior to loading.
 Before construction begins it is recommended that you consult with certified structural engineer for approval of our products within your application.